 - behind the scenes, it is a research and writing group.

-Watching and Discussing Movies in Groups
+Be Pioneers with us in Watching and Discussing Movies in a Group

-Central to the mission at Movies on Chatham is the encouraging the present, in-person, film study group toward dialogue that produces greater understanding and enjoyment of films—and toward the discovery of how and what films communicate.
+Central to the mission at Movies on Chatham is encouraging the present, in-person, film study group toward dialogue that produces greater understanding and enjoyment of films—and toward the discovery of how and what films communicate.

 Further, it is our vision and expectation to serve diverse audiences outside our Movie Room through the technologies of the World Wide Web.